 N Carolina officer slain in traffic stop; killer also dead

-MOORESVILLE, N.C. – A North Carolina police officer and his suspected killer are dead in a Charlotte suburb.
+MOORESVILLE, N.C. – A North Carolina police officer and his suspected killer are dead in a Charlotte suburb, Mooresville police said Sunday.

-Mooresville police said Sunday that Officer Jordan Harris Sheldon was shot and killed during a traffic stop around 10 p.m.
-Saturday.
-Police say the killer fled the scene and was tracked to his nearby apartment, where officers found the suspect dead from a self-inflicted gunshot wound.
+Officer Jordan Harris Sheldon, 32, was shot and killed during a traffic stop around 10 p.m.
+Saturday, police said.
+The killer was tracked to his nearby apartment and was found dead from a self-inflicted gunshot wound, the department said on its Facebook page.

-The department's Facebook page says the 32-year-old officer was a six-year veteran.
 Police Chief Damon Williams identified the gunman as 28-year-old Michael Aldana of Mooresville.
+Aldana had been known by police but not for any violent acts, Williams said at a press conference.
+The chief declined to say what prompted Sheldon to stop Aldana's vehicle and said he doesn't know the motive for the shooting.

-Williams didn't respond to messages Sunday asking for details, including why Sheldon initially stopped the vehicle.
+Sheldon was wearing a body camera and it was operating at the time he was killed, Williams said.

 Mooresville is a town of 38,000 about 30 miles (48.3 kilometers) north of Charlotte.